chinmayarvind23/AIvaluate/project-plan.md

 3. Assignment management (create, modify, delete assignments, upload rubrics and answer keys, AI-powered grading, human review of AI grading)
 4. Assignment submission (submitting assignments, AI-powered feedback on assignment for student and instructor)
 5. Security and privacy (anonymization of student data for storage and transfer)
-6. Notifications (email and in-app notifications for assignment due dates, grades, and feedback)
+6. Notifications (in-app notifications for assignment due dates, grades, and feedback)
 7. Analytics (dashboard with class analytics for assignment to be viewed by admins and instructors for feedback on class performance, and AI grading accuracy)

 ### Measurable project objectives and related success criteria (scope of project)